Harris Co.'s drive-thru votes will count, but judge advises against it on Election Day

-Judge Andrew S. Hanen said a petition by Texas Republican activist Steve Hotze and three candidates had "no standing," allowing Harris County's early ballots in question to be counted.
+Judge Andrew S. Hanen said a petition by Texas Republican activist Dr. Steven Hotze and three candidates had "no standing."
+The ruling allows Harris County's 127,000 early drive through ballots in question to be counted.

 The dismissal came a day after the same group of Republicans saw their bid struck down by the Texas Supreme Court.